List of Indian satellites: 2010s

 While India had to face failure in launching relatively heavier satellites early on in the decade, it did end up launching 27 geosynchronous/geostationary satellites (17 with indigenous, and 10 with European launchers).
 In 2010s, it managed to launch most of its geosynchronous/geostationary satellites successfully on its own.
 This period also saw India enter the exclusive club of nations capable of launching probes to Mars.
 ISRO also improved upon its student/university outreach by launching multiple pico-, nano- and mini-satellites from various Indian universities.
 This period was also marked by multiple bilateral collaborations with foreign universities and research organizations.
 The same decade saw completion of NAVIC, India's regional navigation system.

 Increased subcontracting to private vendors across the nation improved launch frequency by a factor of more than 2.
-India was able to fix glitches and operationalise its Geosynchronous Satellite Launch Vehicle with an indigenous upper stage and operationalise next generation launch vehicle GSLV Mk III with nearly double payload capacity, enabled the country to launch nearly all of its communication satellites.
+India was able to fix glitches and operationalise its Geosynchronous Satellite Launch Vehicle with an indigenous upper stage and operationalise next generation launch vehicle LVM3 with nearly double payload capacity, enabled the country to launch nearly all of its communication satellites.
 India launched its delayed Moon mission Chandrayaan-2 in 2019 which however failed to conduct soft landing on lunar surface.
 India also demonstrated capability to destroy "enemy" satellites in orbit.
 Increased application of India's space capabilities in strengthening its national security was observed.

 Substantial increase in budget over the decade, increased payload capacity with increased reliability, increased launch frequency and many "firsts" in this decade had made Indian space program far more visible to world with significant coverage from international media and its hyphenation with leading spacefaring nations.
 The last launch of the decade marked with completion of 50 launches of PSLV rocket.

 † In case of discrepancy in data between sources, N2YO and NASA NSSDCA is taken as the source of truth.

 ‡ Orbital Longitude is applicable only for Geostationary and Geosynchronous satellites.

 § All orbital data related to Mangalyaan-1 is for its Martian orbit only.

 § All orbital data related to Chandrayaan-2 is for its lunar orbit only.